du-codeforce/du-fennel-template/README.md

 2) pack `build/build.lua` and `entry.lua` into `build/package.lua` using `lua-amalg`
 3) minify `build/package.lua` into `build/package_min.lua` with `luasrcdiet`
 4) wrap `build/package_min.lua` into the correct structure and save it into `out/final.json`

+# Usage
+1) Write fennel code in your source folder
+2) Change the slots according to your links
+3) Call build.sh
+4) Copy the content of `out/final.json`
+5) In Dual Universe, right-click on the part you want the script running on and choose "Advanced -> Paste Lua Script"